 Exhibit Number Description 2.1 Separation Agreement, dated as of December 21, 2012, between Altisource Asset Management Corporation and Altisource Portfolio Solutions S.A. (incorporated by reference to Exhibit 2.1 of the Registrant's Current Report on Form 8-K filed with the SEC on December 28, 2012).
 3.1 Amended and Restated Articles of Incorporation of Altisource Asset Management Corporation (incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K filed with the SEC on January 5, 2017).
 3.2 Third Amended and Restated Bylaws of Altisource Asset Management Corporation (incorporated by reference to Exhibit 3.2 of the Registrant's Annual Report on Form 10-K filed with the SEC on February 28, 2020).
 3.3 Certificate of Designations establishing the Company's Series A Convertible Preferred Stock (incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K filed with the SEC on March 19, 2014).
 4.1 Description of Securities (incorporated by reference to Exhibit 4.1 of the Registrant's Annual Report on Form 10-K filed with the SEC on March 3, 2021).
-10.1 Termination and Transition Agreement, dated as August 13, 2020, by and among Front Yard Residential Corporation, Front Yard Residential L.P. and Altisource Asset Management Corporation (incorporated by reference to the Registrant's Current Report on Form 8-K filed with the SEC on August 18, 2020).
-10.2 † Altisource Asset Management Corporation 2020 Equity Incentive Plan (incorporated by reference to Exhibit A of the Registrant's Definitive Proxy Statement on Schedule 14A filed with the Commission on September 14, 2020).
-10.3 Settlement Agreement dated as of February 17, 2021, between Altisource Asset Management Corporation and Putnam Focused Equity Fund, a series of Putnam Funds Trust, dated as of February 17, 2021 (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed with the SEC on February 18, 2021).
-31.1 Certification of Interim Chief Executive Officer / Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act.
-32.1 Certification of Interim Chief Executive Officer / Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act.
+10.2 Employment Agreement of Thomas M. McCarthy, dated August 12, 2021.
+31.1 Certification of Interim Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act.
+31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act.
+32.1 † Certification of Interim Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act.
+32.2 † Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act.
 101.INS Inline XBRL Instance Document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).

+^{} Filed herewith.

-^{} Filed herewith. † Denotes management contract or compensatory arrangement.
+^{} Denotes management contract or compensatory arrangement.